ndreynolds/jot/README.md

 `todo push ndreynolds@ndreynolds.com`

-`todo pull serenity` - where 'serenity' is defined in /etc/hosts
+`todo pull ndreynolds@serenity` - where 'serenity' is defined in /etc/hosts

 `todo clone 192.168.2.5` - will try to log in using current username